CBD and South East Light Rail: Design

 The line services areas that were previously served by Sydney's former tram network.
 Some of the new route follows tram lines of the former network.
 The route is mostly on-street but includes an off-street section through Moore Park.
 The only major engineering works on the line were a new bridge over the Eastern Distributor and a tunnel under Moore Park and Anzac Parade.
 There will be between eight and ten new traffic light controlled intersections created along the route.

 Several changes to the design were announced in December 2014.
 The major changes involve revising platform lengths at all stops to support an increase in the length of the trams from 45 m to 67 m, redesigning several stops, switching technologies for the delivery of the wire-free section and the removal of a proposed stop at World Square.
 It was also announced that the projected cost had increased from $1.6 billion to $2.2 billion.
 The government claimed the increase was due to the design modifications, but a 2016 report produced by the Audit Office of New South Wales found that the increase was largely due to TfNSW underestimating the cost of the project.
+In 2021, the Audit Office of New South Wales released a follow-up performance audit that found that the total cost of the project exceed $3.1 billion.

 A pedestrian zone was established along approximately 40% of George Street, between Bathurst and Hunter Streets.
 The pedestrian zone is being extended southwards to Rawson Place in Haymarket as of March 2021 (see Post-opening works).

 The section between Town Hall and Circular Quay is wire-free, with trams using Alstom's proprietary APS technology to run instead.
 This was originally to have been achieved by equipping the trams with batteries and providing recharging facilities at stops.

 The line is designed to handle special events in the Moore Park precinct and at Randwick Racecourse.
 Events at Moore Park were initially planned to be served using two coupled trams 90 m long, with double length platforms at the Central Station and Moore Park stops.
 Following the decision to make all tram vehicles operate in coupled pairs with a total length of 67 m, the plans to build double length platforms at Central and Moore Park were abandoned, and platforms of all stops were built to be 67 m long.
+This made the tram-sets the longest in the world under regular operation.

 A depot for the trams was built at the north-western corner of Randwick Racecourse, providing stabling facilities and allowing light maintenance.
 Heavy maintenance is conducted at the Lilyfield Maintenance Depot at the site of the former Rozelle Yard.
 The maintenance depot will be accessed via the Inner West Light Rail.